AlbertWeichselbraun/minimal-mistakes-semanticlab-net/_posts/2018-02-17-Raspberry-Pi-Home-Server-Configuration.md

 ---
 title: Headless Seafile server on a Raspberry Pi 2 with dynamic DNS
 layout: single
-categories: ["linux", "seafile", "raspberry pi"]
+categories: ["Linux", "Seafile", "Raspberry PI"]
 ---

 The Raspberry Pi is operated from at home keeping noise and power consumption in mind.